What Is the Eye of Ra? Egyptian Protection Symbol (5 Facts)

 The Eye of Ra

-The eye of Ra was the sun god’s female counterpart, and it often took the form of the divine female goddesses in his life, including Hathor, Sekhmet, Bastet, Uadyet and Mut.
+The Eye of Ra was the sun god’s female counterpart, and it often took the form of one of the divine female goddesses in his life, including Hathor, Sekhmet, Bastet, Uadyet, and Mut.
 This meant the eye could leave Ra’s body in the form of another and dole out punishment with the sheer power of its rays.
 In one myth, Ra sent his eye in the form of Sekhmet to earth to issue a terrible punishment upon mankind for disobeying his rule.
-Taking her lioness form, Sekhmet harnessed the power of the Eye of Ra, rampaging across the people of the earth on a violent killing spree until Ra tricked her into drinking too much beer that made her pass out.
+Taking her lioness form, Sekhmet harnessed the power of the eye, rampaging across the people of the earth on a violent killing spree until Ra tricked her into drinking so much beer that she passed out.

-The female energy contained within the Eye of Ra can be compared with the Egyptian belief that the sun was a symbol of growth, fertility and birth, likening it to the female body.
-In one of Ra’s originary tales, the tears that fall from his eye become the first people on earth, signifying the great potency the ancient Egyptians placed on this symbol as the primary source of all life.
+The female energy contained within the Eye of Ra can be compared with the Egyptian belief that the sun was a symbol of growth, fertility, and birth, likening it to the female body.
+In one of Ra’s origin stories, the tears that fall from his eye become the first people on earth, signifying the great potency the ancient Egyptians placed on this symbol as the primary source of all life.

 Wedjat-eye amulet with a convex face with black detail; pierced longitudinally.
 Source: The British Museum